doctest/doctest/doc/markdown/roadmap.md

 ### For 1.2:

-- decorators for test cases - like in boost test
+- decorators
-    - depends_on (decorator)
-    - precondition (decorator)
-    - fixture (decorator)
-    - run X times (should also multiply with the global test run times)
-    - timeout (decorator)   can inherit from test suites
-    - label (tag)           can inherit from test suites

     - test_suite
     - description           can inherit from test suites
     - disabled (skip)       can inherit from test suites
     - enable_if (skip_if)   can inherit from test suites
+    - mayfail - doesn't fail the test if any given assertion fails (but still reports it).
+This can be useful to flag a work-in-progress, or a known issue that you don't want to immediately fix but still want to track in the your tests.
-    - shouldFail => reported as "x failed as expected" (both asserts and test cases) - like [!mayfail] but fails the test if it passes.
+    - shouldfail - like [!mayfail] but fails the test if it passes.
 This can be useful if you want to be notified of accidental, or third-party, fixes.
     - expected_failures (decorator)
-    - mayFail
+    - label (tag)           can inherit from test suites
     - !!! and think about how these will be accessed and filtered from the command line
 - time stuff
     - reporting running time of tests
+    - timeout (decorator)   can inherit from test suites
     - count a test case as failed if it exceeds X ms (but no force-killing!)
         Entering test module "decorator_08"
         test.cpp(6): Entering test case "test1"